tashi-ono/hops_react_app/project-worksheet.md

 ## Project Description

 My project will be a react app for hop varieties, using a mobile-first approach.
-The user will get a full list of hops to scroll through, but will be able to search through the hops by name.
-I hope to implement the ability to filter out by country of origin, alpha acid level, or if they are an aroma, bitterness, or noble variety.
+The user will get a full list of hops to scroll through, but will be able to search through the hops by name and filter by country of origin and alpha acid level.

 ## API